litesam/bloggy/src/posts/5-renderloop-java.md

 import javax.swing.JFrame;
 ```

-Now this will always gonna be a boilerplate, and the boilerplate is going to be hard to understand.
+Now this will always gonna be boilerplate, and the boilerplate is going to be hard to understand.
 So we will go everything step by step.

 ```java